Registration renewal guidance

 Your registration status will be recorded as ‘removed - failure to renew’.
 You will not be able to use the protected title ‘social worker’ and you will not be able to do any task which requires a social worker.
 If you do continue to use the title ‘social worker’, or do any task requiring a social worker, after you have been removed from the register, you will be committing a criminal offence [note 8].

 We will write to you to inform you that your name has been removed.
 We will also write to any current employer whose details we hold on your registration record to notify them of your removal.

-If you wish to re-join the register once you have been removed, you will need to make an application to restore.
-We recommend that you read our restoration guidance before applying to restore.
-Please note that you may continue to receive communications from us until your name has been removed from the register.
+Please note that you may continue to receive communications and notifications from us until your name has been removed from the register.

 - phone number

 - email address.

 We will also ask for your employment details (if applicable) and whether you are registered with other regulators.